LiamCoyle/RepoSearch-backend/README.md

 GITHUB_ACCESS_TOKEN=your_github_personal_access_token_here
 ```

-**Note:** The `GITHUB_ACCESS_TOKEN` is optional but highly recommended for production use.
+**Note:** The `GITHUB_ACCESS_TOKEN` is optional but highly recommended.
 If provided, all GitHub API requests will be authenticated using a Bearer token in the Authorization header, which increases the rate limit from 60 requests/hour (unauthenticated) to 5,000 requests/hour (authenticated).

-**To create a GitHub Personal Access Token:**
-1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
-2. Click "Generate new token (classic)"
-3. Give it a descriptive name (e.g., "RepoSearch API")
-4. Select the scopes you need (for public repository access, no scopes are required)
-5. Click "Generate token"
-6. Copy the token immediately (you won't be able to see it again)
-7. Add it to your `.env` file as `GITHUB_ACCESS_TOKEN=your_token_here`

-**Security Note:** Never commit your access token to version control.
-Always use environment variables or a secure secrets management system.

 ### Running the Server